Symposium 2026 – Moving Perspectives

 Can I join just one day in Copenhagen?
 No. Due to a limited capacity, all spots for the symposium are reserved for people who are there for both days.

 How do I join?
 You register for the symposium by filling in the registration form.
 You will receive final confirmation by mail once it is seen by the organiser.
 Your receipt for filling in the registration form is not your final confirmation.
-REGISTRATION WILL OPEN 18 FEBRUARY 2026.
+REGISTRATION CLOSED 18 MARCH 2026.

 How do I know if I am registered?
 You register by filling in the registration form.
 You will receive final confirmation by mail once it is seen by the organiser.
 Your receipt for filling in the registration form is not your final confirmation.